SnoozToolbox/SnoozDoc/dev_guide/run_snooz.rst

    - Add the "my_snooz_repo/modules/ExampleModulesPackage" folder in the Snooz package settings
    - Add the "my_snooz_repo/tools/ExampleToolsPackage" folder in the Snooz package settings
    - For more details, see :ref:`manage_package`

+We suggest exploring the provided examples before starting your own development.
+See :ref:`explore_ex` to continue.

 .. toctree::